 The right type of ferret bedding can last longer with proper care.

-As a continuation of the resource-saving tips posted in September 2011, this column focuses on ways to conserve resources not previously mentioned.
 Every dollar saved is one that can be applied to better ferret food, vet bills or many other expenses, so here are more resource-saving tips.

 Better Quality: Ferrets require bedding.
 Ferrets destroy bedding.
 The two are mutually inclusive — if you give ferrets something soft and fluffy to sleep in, they will eventually obliterate it.
 It is what ferrets do.